Class – 10 | HTML Lists | HTML Tutorial

 </dl>

-In addition to these lists, there are other lists that can be created using CSS such as custom bullet styles and indentations, etc. However, these basic lists are enough to handle most of the needs of a website.
+In addition to these lists, other lists can be created using CSS, such as custom bullet styles and indentations.
+However, these essential lists are enough to handle most of the needs of a website.